 The rise in private car use in Great Britain has major implications relating to how transport more generally is provided.
 One problem is that conventional public transport (i.e. bus, light rail and heavy rail) is steadily becoming a less viable travel option for more and more journeys, and consequently there is an urgent need for new alternatives to be developed.
 Demand Responsive Transport (DRT) is one solution that almost become a mainstream mode during the 1970s and in the late 1990s/early 2000s, and would now appear to be making another attempt to become a viable transport option.
-The proposed research will determine the existing position of DRT in UK; the potential demand for DRT services (of some type) at a local level; the most suitable types of DRT in each of the most promising of these local areas; the potential for DRT in delivering public transport services nationally; and the barriers and possible solutions to the realisation of this potential.
+The purpose of the ‘DRT for DRT’ project was to develop relevant tools to determine the potential contribution of Demand Responsive Transport to meet transport and wider (social, economic and environmental) public policy objectives in Great Britain.

 The research determined the existing national position of DRT from an operator survey in 2011 – there were 369 existing DRT schemes from 59 organisations.
 The future of DRT seems to be uncertain owing to reduced funding.
 This could mean that DRT schemes are withdrawn either nationally in response to demand or in specific areas in response to funding.
 An alternative could be that DRT schemes increase, either as investment in conventional public transport declines and the voluntary sector plays a growing role in transport provision, or as public transport mobility changes in response to an ageing population.